washingtonstateuniversity/WSUWP-Indie-Development/README.md

       server_name: dev.site2.wsu.edu
 ```

-This provides `wsuwp-indie-sites` pillar data to other parts of provisioning, which helps explain what database to setup and where to find other files.
+This *pillar* data is provided to provisioning and helps in database creation and determining where the server will look to find your project files.

-Options like `db_user, `db_pass`, `db_host`, `cache_key`, `batcache`, and `nonces` are available to add some more complex setups to the created WordPress installations.
+### Optional Local Data

+In the same `pillar/sites.sls` file, additional values can be specified to enable more complex setups.

 ```
 wsuwp-indie-sites: